JoshData/jot/README.md

 Note how the output applies both users' changes logically, even though the second user's changes specified "key1" and "key2", neither of which exist by the time the revision is applied.
-It's the rebase_array call that takes care of that.
+It's the `rebase` call that takes care of that.

 Operations